QuvonchbekJalilov/python-darslari/README.md

 # python-darslari
-it is about python lessons what you need!
+it is about python lessons which you need!